Magnika/Byggern/README.md

   the entire shift cycle is completed.
 When receiving data, however, a received character must be read from the SPI Data Register before the next character has been completely shifted in.
 Oth- erwise, the first byte is lost.

+## MCP2515
+- The MCP2515 expects the first byte after lowering CS to be the instruction/ command byte.
+This implies that CS must be raised and then lowered again to invoke another command.

+- It is highly recommended that the Reset command be sent (or the RESET pin be lowered) as part of the power-on initialization sequence.